-Our Private client team understand that losing a loved one is incredibly difficult.
+Losing a loved one is incredibly difficult.
 This is made even more so when there are disputes within the family.
-Our team of professionals have vast experience and expertise dealing with the conflicts which may arise when going through probate.
+Our specialist lawyers have the expertise you need to deal with conflicts over wills and with executors or trustees.

 Challenging the validity of a Will